Blu3DrAEm/oldgregg/README.md

 1. Download vpnbook openvpn server certificate bundle: https://www.vpnbook.com/free-openvpn-account/VPNBook.com-OpenVPN-US1.zip
 Extract the files and rename the directory to 'vpnbook/' (You can choose whichever server certificate bundle you'd like from www.vpnbook.com but you will need to edit the 'openvpn.sh' script file to point to the correct certificate if you choose something different)

-The following steps are done in a terminal
 2. git clone https://github.com/Blu3DrAEm/oldgregg.git
 3. cd oldgregg/
 4. sudo chmod +x requirements.sh